josephsalmon/OrganizationFiles/Quarto/presentation-template/README.md

 quarto render presentation-template/slides_intro.qmd
 ```

-The display is then given in the `html` file created in the `presentation-template` folder [here](https://raw.githubusercontent.com/josephsalmon/OrganizationFiles/master/Quarto/presentation-template/slides_intro.html/slides_intro.html).
+The display is then given in the `html` file created in the `presentation-template` folder [here](https://raw.githubusercontent.com/josephsalmon/OrganizationFiles/master/Quarto/presentation-template/slides_intro.html).
+You might need to download the html file and open it in a browser to see the slides (as the link might not work directly in some cases).

-Alternatively with VScode you can just open the `presentation.qmd` file and click on the `Quarto: Render` button at the top right of the editor.
+Alternatively with VScode you can just open the `presentation.qmd` file and click on the `Quarto: Render` button at the top right of the editor or `Quarto: Preview` to see the slides directly in the editor.